Segment of Commission Meeting with Mr. Henry

 The public will have the ability to view by livestream, or by Zoom, and submit written public comments to be read into the record during the virtual Commission Meeting.
 To provide written comments, e-mail Town Clerk Trish Shinkle at firstname.lastname@example.org, send regular mail to 501 Bay Isles Road, Longboat Key, FL, 34228, or submit the online form.
 Instructions for viewing the meeting can also be found on our website. www.longboatkey.org

-- Beach and Boat access to Greer Island (Beer Can Island) is closed
+- Boat access to Greer Island (Beer Can Island) is closed.

-- Bayfront Park dog park, green space, kayak launch, fishing platforms, walking paths remain open.
+- Bayfront Park amenities: hard courts, children's playground, dog park, green space, kayak launch, fishing platforms, walking paths remain open.

-- Please observe CDC protective measures as you enjoy those open public amenities at Town parks: 6-foot social distancing, no groups over 10 persons, and personal hygiene re coughing, & handwashing.
+- Please observe CDC protective measures as you enjoy those open public amenities at Town parks: 6-foot social distancing, sanitize contact surfaces, personal hygiene re coughing, & handwashing.

 Private Property Amenities (gyms, fitness centers, spas, and pools):

 - Private property multi-family, and resort properties were requested to assess their gyms, fitness centers, and pool areas for compliance with CDC advisories.
-Those that do not meet CDC guidelines (gathering places for groups exceeding 10 in size, 6’ social distancing, or are not regularly sanitized) are strongly encouraged to close any non-compliant amenity.
+Those that do not meet CDC guidelines: vulnerable individuals continue to avoid crowds and limit exposure, 6’ social distancing, or are not regularly sanitize,d are strongly encouraged to close any non-compliant amenity.

 If Someone Suspects COVID-19: